prakashu51/prakashu51/README.md

 - 👋 Hi, I’m @prakashu51
 - 👀 I’m interested in coding and technology
-- 🌱 I’m currently learning react.js and other front end development libraries
+- 🌱 I’m well full stack development specifically in MERN along with a bunch of other technologies.
 - 💞️ I’m looking to collaborate on mern stack
 - 📫 How to reach me prakashuvijay@gmail.com this is the place where you can reach out to me